zweimach/xendit-trial/README.md

 }
 ```

-And the result will be a JSON object with the following schema:
+And the result will be a JSON array with the following schema:

 ```json
 [